Egyptian Wafd Party: Prominent party figures

+History

 After 1973

-After the end of 6 October War with Israel, and the Camp David treaty, Egyptian president Anwar Sadat started to accept the return of the multi-party system to the political life in Egypt, after Egypt had been under one-party rule for over 25 years, therefore, Sadat established the Egyptian Arab Socialist Party, where he became its president.
+After the end of October War with Israel, and the signing of the Camp David Accords, Egyptian President Anwar Sadat started to accept the return of the multi-party system to the political life in Egypt, after Egypt had been under one-party rule for over 25 years, therefore, Sadat established the Egyptian Arab Socialist Party, where he became its president.
 In 1976 the Liberal Party was established, which represented the Liberal wing, followed by the Unionist Party, which represented the left wing.
 Later on Sadat established the National Democratic party.
 After then there were plans to revive the Wafd Party, led by the efforts of young ambitious Egyptian political figures and Fouad Serag el Deen Pasha.